Documentation Index

 Visibility Levels

-| Visibility Level | Who Can See | Who Can Join | Use Cases |
+Control who can see and access your workspace:| Visibility Level | Who Can See | Who Can Join | Use Cases |

 | PRIVATE | Only invited members | Invitation required | Sensitive projects, executive teams, confidential work |